Messoras/Conways_GOL_WinForms/README.md

 - ⚙️ **Toroid Field**: Customizable wrap-around (toroidal) simulation grid
 - 🧩 **Interactive Tools**: Create, modify, and paste your own structures directly into the simulation
 - 📚 **Built-in Examples**: Includes basic and classic Game of Life structures
 - 🎮 **Real-Time Control**: Pause, step, or run the simulation at adjustable speeds
+- 🐕 **Daisy**: My dog, obviously the best and most important feature of the program

 ## Installation & Usage
 1. **Unpack** the provided ZIP archive.